Neustrelitz Hauptbahnhof: History

 Traffic was abandoned on the line to Feldberg in 2000.
 The junction of the line from Mirow was rebuilt in 2003 allowing the track to run directly to the station; since then Neustrelitz Süd station has not handled passenger traffic.
 The signal systems has been operated since that time by the electronic signal centre at Fürstenberg/Havel, which is controlled from the operations centre in Berlin.
 In December 2012, the railway operations on the line to Mirow were to have been discontinued due to low ridership.
 As part of a model project, however, in collaboration with the state and the infrastructure manager, RegioInfra GmbH, four pairs of trains a day between the two cities have continued to be operated by Eisenbahngesellschaft Potsdam.

 Passenger services

-In the 2019 timetable the following services stop in Neustrelitz:
+The following services stop in Neustrelitz:

 Infrastructure

 The station has a main platform next to the station building and an island platform with two platform edges.
 At the northern end of the main platform there is a bay platform.
 The closed facilities for freight are to the north of the platforms, where also a track connection between the main lines and the Neustrelitz Süd station.

 Track 2 is next to the main building (although this would normally be track 1 in Germany), while track 1 is between tracks 2 and 3 on the island platform.

 The station building is located on the western side of the track, facing the centre of the city.
 It was heavily damaged in World War II and was only temporarily and partially restored.

 The Neustrelitz Süd station is located east of the main station and is accessible via the pedestrian tunnel from the main station.
 It has a main platform and an island platform, which are accessible at ground level across the tracks.
 Its entrance building is a listed building.
 The railway official's house of the Lloyd Railway on Schwarzen Weg and the public lavatory of the main station are also listed buildings.

 The facilities of the locomotive depot are located a kilometre north of the station on the western side of the railway tracks.
 After the Deutsche Bahn decided not to operate the workshop, it was taken over by Prignitzer Eisenbahn GmbH, which is a subsidiary of the Italian company Netinera.
 It now operates under the name of Netinera Werke GmbH.